malarkey/Rock-Hammer/README.md

 -   Copy the HTML from your chosen pattern into the <body> of a new template
 -   Uncomment the pattern you’ve chosen in rock-hammer.scss
+-   Uncomment the pattern you’ve chosen in _scripts.html